mitre/fhir-exercises/Exercise_4/docs/index.md

       * Requirements and elements to be US Core compliant
       * IG navigation example by detailed US Core walkthrough

-**Please note, a Glossary of Acronyms used throughout this site is available in the navigation menu for easy access, should any confusion about an acronym arise.**
+**Please note, a Glossary of Abbreviations and Acronyms used throughout this site is available in the navigation menu for easy access, should any confusion about an acronym arise.**